Breaking Free from the Confirmation Bubble: How to See the Bigger Picture

 2. Read!

 Make it a point to read authors and perspectives that differ from your own.
 If you’re a person of faith, pick up a book by a top-notch atheist writer.
-If you’re a Western, Caucasian male, explore a book written by a woman of color or an author from the developing world.
+If you’re a Western, Caucasian male, explore a book written by a woman of colour or an author from the developing world.
 If you’re politically liberal, dive into a well-articulated conservative perspective.
-Seek out voices that have experienced life from a different angle—the “other side of the elephant,” so to speak.
+Seek out voices that have experienced life ‘from the other side of the elephant’, so to speak.

 3. Research Reality

 Research can also take the form of travel or open dialogue with those who disagree with you.
-For example, when investment guru Warren Buffett invited Doug Kass, a vocal critic of his investment style, to participate in Berkshire Hathaway’s annual meeting, it was a deliberate move to guard against organizational “bubble bias.”
+For example, when investment guru Warren Buffett invited Doug Kass, a vocal critic of his investment style, to participate in Berkshire Hathaway’s annual meeting, it was a deliberate move to guard against organisational ‘bubble bias.’

 4. Reflect